cyberphone/doc/payments/review-secure-payment-confirmation.md

 organization that calls itself WORLD Wide Web Consortium.

-That the *other browser vendors* have not been active in the payment WG the last couple of years, is another indication that everything is not entirely on track.
+That the *other browser vendors* have not been active in the payment WG the last couple of years, is also slightly worrying.

 ## Technical Issues
 SPC is inspired by 3D Secure which was designed *before* users had access to